Sheppee: Sheppee Motor and Engineering

 The Sheppee Motor and Engineering Co Ltd was created in 1932, with F.H.
 Sheppee as permanent governing director.
 It began to manufacture various products, including washing machines and conveyor belts - both areas in which it held patents.
 One example of a washing machine still exists today in the museum in York.
 Sheppee Engineering was a leading force in the area, providing bespoke solutions to the local industry.

 It was in 1938 when Sheppee Engineering took a new direction that would remain with the company to this present day.
 The company was requested to find a solution for a local bottle maker, National Glass in York, to automate the handling process of newly formed bottles and with that, Sheppee Engineering developed the glass bottle industries first automated glassware handling equipment.

 Sheppee International

-This proved to be the success story that Colonel Francis Sheppee had been searching for, and this catapulted the business forwards.
+Glassware handling proved to be the success story that Colonel Francis Sheppee had been searching for, and this catapulted the business forwards.
 The company grew and soon had to expand its premises and acquired adjacent land on James Street in York, where the company operated until in 1993, when Sheppee Engineering Ltd. hit financial difficulty and fell into liquidation.
 The management team bought the company under the new name Sheppee International Ltd.

 Today operating from Elvington in York, Sheppee International is a supplier of ware handling equipment for the glass container industry.